stappersg/vBook/src/reference/vSL/api/Status.md

 # Status
+## The state of an SMTP transaction can be changed through specific functions from this module.
 <details><summary>accept()</summary><br/> Tell the rule engine to accept the incomming transaction for the current stage.
  This means that all rules following the one `accept` is called in the current stage will be ignored.